 In addition, seasonality in the cash flow is an important factor in the assessment of the financing risk.
 Consequently, Husqvarna Group always takes into account the fact that financial planning must include future seasonal fluctuations.

-The average adjusted time to maturity for the Group’s financing was 3.9 years (4.3) at the end of 2012, taking the unutilized part of committed credit facilities into account.
+The average adjusted time to maturity for the Group’s financing was 3.8 years (3.9) at the end of 2016.

 |1) Please note that the table includes the forecast future nominal interest payment and, thus, does not correspond to the net book value in the balance sheet.|

 |2) For more detailed information on derivative contracts, see table under "Credit risk in financial activities" in Note 19 in the Annual Report.|